articles

 Put a few fish on your summer adventures this year!

-Now that National Fishing and Boating Week has kicked off (June 4-12, 2022), as the summer heats up, so do the fish bites.
+National Fishing and Boating Week is June 1-9, 2024, so get ready to grab your reel.
+As the summer heats up, so do the fish bites!

 Many think you need to have a boat to take a kid fishing.
 Not true.
 There are plenty of prime fishing spots right here in New Orleans to get children outdoors for a morning or afternoon of fishing fun.
 WHY TAKE A KID FISHING?
 Fishing teaches patience, a love of nature, and frankly, it gets kids away from the screen and outdoors for a little Vitamin D.